TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/reduce-latency/caching/global-cache.md

  - `cache_response_codes`: The HTTP status codes a response must have in order to be cached
  - `cache_all_safe_requests`: Set to `true` to apply the caching rules to all requests using GET, HEAD and OPTIONS HTTP methods and overrides any per-endpoint configuration for this API

-For example, to enable the global cache only for HTTP 200 responses you would set:
+For example, to enable global caching for all safe requests to an API, only storing HTTP 200 responses, with a 10 second TTL, you would set:
 ```
 "cache_options": {
   "enable_cache": true,